CruuzAzul/appwrite-workshop/docs/en/workshop/configuration/appwrite-configuration.md

 Appwrite was designed from the ground up with self-hosting in mind.
 You can install and run Appwrite on any operating system capable of running a Docker CLI.
-Self-hosted Appwrite instances can be configured flexibly with access to the same features found on Appwrite Cloud.
+Self-hosted Appwrite instances can be configured flexibly with access to the same features found on the Gitpod instance or Appwrite Cloud.

 The easiest way to start running your Appwrite server is by running our **Docker installer tool** from your terminal.
 Before running the installation command, make sure you have Docker CLI installed on your host machine :